The Price for a trip on a dedicated Whale Boat is $185 including all gear and refreshments - this is 4 hour Snorkelling trip.

 However last year 56% of the whale boats had an in-water interaction with the whales, and 97% of the people on the boats at least saw whales from the boats on our trips.
-It is extremely rare for the seals not to come over and play with the divers.

 The Whale Migration runs from April to July with the whales heading North.
 While the whales are heading north they are focused on getting to the warmer waters to breed and give birth.